ScottTunstall/WmsGfxSpriteEditor/README.md

 ---

 ## Saving Changes
 - Use `File > Save` to write your changes back to the ROM files.

-Zip your files back up, in the folder structure came in, then copy the zip to the MAME ROM directory.
+-## Running edited ROMs with MAME

+- **Replace** the files in the Robotron ROM zip files with the corresponding edited ones.
+- Start MAME and load the game as before. **Ignore** any checksum error warnings.
 ---

 ## Clipboard Support